 - Improve geographical skills, knowledge and understanding, see real-life case studies and try different fieldwork techniques.

 - Prepare for and find out more about studying geography at university.

 - Build confidence, independence, initiative, teamwork and leadership skills.

 See slideshows from previous summer schools to get an idea of what students have done in the past.
-A programme of the complete course itinerary will be available to download when it has been finalised.
+A programme of the complete course itinerary is available to download below.

 The deadline for applying for the August 2015 Summer School is 5pm on Friday 22nd May 2015.

 To apply, please see the downloadable forms below.
 Students must read the Guidance Notes then complete a Student Application Form.
 Each application must also be accompanied by a Nomination Form, completed and signed by the applicant's geography teacher.
 Applications must be emailed to Charlie Eustace, the Learning and Leading Project Coordinator on firstname.lastname@example.org by 5pm on 22nd May 2015.
 The deadline will be strictly observed.